robinjoseph08/blue-orbit/README.md

 # Blue Orbit

-A simple Pebble Time watch face that shows the hours and minutes numerically and represents the seconds by the position of the small orbiting circle.
+A simple Pebble Time watch face that shows the hours and minutes numerically and represents the minutes by the position of the small orbiting circle.
+It also shows the date underneath the time as well.

 ## Screenshots